1000nettles/hey-wait/README.md

 If you would like to adjust the volume of the sound effects, the "Interface" volume slider can be used.
 Or, you can disable the sound effects completely.

+You can also set a macro to be executed when a player triggers a Hey, Wait! tile.
+Configure this in the tile configuration dialog.

 ## Settings :ballot_box_with_check:

 * **Restrict GM from Triggering Tiles:** If checked, triggering of the Hey, Wait! tiles will be locked down to only player's token movement and not the GM